seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

 removed Agent Registrar, provisioning API, and managed customer-zone services are not part of this example.

-- Namingo Registrar (`10.150.0.73`) runs the upstream Registrar WHOIS/RDAP
+- Namingo Registrar (`10.150.0.73`) runs only the upstream WHOIS/RDAP
-  components with a custom backend placeholder and the official Namingo EPP Client pinned to `v1.1.22`.
+  components.
+Its Loom backend uses a read-only connection to the Loom database; this node does not install or run an EPP client.
 - Loom (`10.150.0.74`) is the customer-facing Registrar web application.
 Its source is pinned to commit `212410852c821b14bfc9603043ab0a61632bd576`, and its `.com` provider connects directly to the Namingo Registry over mutually authenticated EPP/TLS.
 The discovery label publishes `http://10.150.0.74:80` and an opaque `b02a.loom.admin` credential reference.
-- Namingo Registry (`10.154.0.73`) runs the upstream EPP service for `.com`, provisions the `seedemu` registrar account, and restricts that account to the Registrar node address.
+- Namingo Registry (`10.154.0.73`) runs the upstream EPP, WHOIS, and RDAP services for `.com`, provisions the `seedemu` registrar account, and restricts that account to the Loom node address.
-- Registrar connects to `epp.registry.com:700` with verified TLS 1.2, validates the Registry certificate against the scenario CA, logs in with its EPP credentials, runs a domain check, and logs out.
-The background health probe writes `/run/seedemu-epp-health.json`; `seedemu-epp-client check NAME` exposes the same authenticated path for interactive checks.
+- Loom connects to `epp.registry.com:700` with mutual TLS, reads the active `.com` provider from its own database, runs a periodic domain check through Loom's native EPP path, and writes `/run/seedemu-loom-epp-health.json` atomically.
-- `epp.registry.com`, `whois.registrar.com`, and `rdap.registrar.com` are
+- `epp.registry.com`, `whois.registrar.com`, `rdap.registrar.com`,
+  `whois.registry.com`, and `rdap.registry.com` are
   published through the `.com` authoritative infrastructure.

 - COM-A (`10.151.0.71`) is the hidden primary.
 It is absent from the root